-How to Move up to SpR as an SHO Locum Doctor
+How to Move up to SpR as an SHO Locum Doctor in 2023

 More doctors than ever are now taking time out of training after their Foundation Year 2 (F2), to experience what’s commonly known as an F3 year.
 The majority of people who take an F3 year tend to work as locum doctors for some – or all – of that time period.
 However, most doctors return to training shortly after their F3, with 93% of doctors taking F3s back in a training programme within five years.

 The main reason for this trend is the fear of missing out on career progression.
 A comment we often hear is, “I don’t want to be an SHO locum doctor when I’m 50.”